pradyumna-burly/Secure-Bit-pay/README.md

-# Web3
+# Secure-Bit Pay

-This project aims to build a fun and interactive way to perform transactions on the blockchain by incorporating a Gif API to generate Gifs corresponding to each transaction and storing it permanently on our Webapp.
-The link to the hosted website is here : https://bchainweebs.cf/
+The objective of this project is to create an engaging and interactive method for conducting blockchain transactions.
+This will be achieved by integrating a Gif API, which will generate unique Gifs for each transaction.
+These Gifs will be permanently stored on our Webapp.